Lion Air crash victims' families to rally as hunt for wreckage steps up

 Indonesia's national transport panel said the vessel was due to arrive on Monday.

-The enhanced search will cost US$2.8 million (2.22 million pounds) for the first 10 days, a source close to the airline said on Thursday, on condition of anonymity, adding that Lion Air is paying because the government does not have the budget.
+The enhanced search will cost US$2.8 million for the first 10 days, a source close to the airline said on Thursday, on condition of anonymity, adding that Lion Air is paying because the government does not have the budget.

 A spokesman for Lion Air was unable to respond immediately to a request for comment.